-There are other US territories with similar rules, but as a local, I can tell you that Puerto Rico is particularly easy to travel to and makes for a great trip from the states.
+There are other US territories and places you can visit without a passport, but as a local, I can tell you that Puerto Rico is particularly easy to travel to and makes for a great trip from the states.

 Let’s look at some of the entry requirements for traveling to Puerto Rico!

 - Do US Citizens Need a Passport for Puerto Rico?

 - Do US Permanent Residents Need a Passport for Puerto Rico?

 - Do Non-US Citizens Need a Passport for Puerto Rico?

 - Things to Know Before Traveling to Puerto Rico